Gibbs states and their classical limit

 In this paper we extend these ideas to $\beta$-KMS states, initially used to describe quantum states which are in thermal equilibrium at a given (inverse) temperature $\beta$ \cite{Kubo,MarSchw}.
-Their connection with $C^*$ -dynamical systems has been extensively studied through the years and $\beta$-KMS states have turned out to be extremely useful in operator algebras as well \cite{BR1,BR2}.
+Their connection with $C^*$ -dynamical systems has been extensively studied through the years, and $\beta$-KMS states have turned out to be extremely useful in operator algebras as well \cite{BR1,BR2}.
 Besides the fact that these states are used in quantum mechanics, also in classical mechanics they have shown major importance.
 The classical analog of the KMS condition has been introduced in \cite{Katz} and is often studied in the context of infinite classical systems in the continuum.
 In turns out that the classical KMS condition can be formulated within the context of Poisson and symplectic geometry and naturally leads to the concept of phase transitions \cite{DW}.
-Given a Poisson manifold $(X,\{\cdot,\cdot\})$ and a vector field $Y$, the set $\beta$-KMS states $(X,\{\cdot,\cdot\},Y,\beta)$ is a convex set which by construction depends on the choice of $Y$ and $\beta$ \cite{DW}.
+Given a Poisson manifold $(X,\{\cdot,\cdot\})$ and a vector field $Y$, the set of $\beta$-KMS states $(X,\{\cdot,\cdot\},Y,\beta)$ is a convex set which by construction depends on the choice of $Y$ and $\beta$ \cite{DW}.
 In this setting, a (classical) phase transition would occur whenever different choices for $Y,\beta $ produce non-isomorphic convex sets.
 In this paper we will not go into these details.
-We instead first focus on symplectic manifolds of finite dimension and consider a special class of classical $\beta$-KMS functionals, namely Gibbs functionals.\footnote{We stress that a classical $\beta$-KMS functional is not necessary normalized and therefore does not always define a state.} In some cases these uniquely define the $\beta$-KMS functional for a given dynamics and actually define a state.
+We instead first focus on symplectic manifolds of finite dimension and consider a special class of classical $\beta$-KMS functionals, namely Gibbs functionals.\footnote{We stress that a classical $\beta$-KMS functional is not necessary normalizable and therefore does not always define a state.} In some cases these uniquely define the $\beta$-KMS functional for a given dynamics and actually define a state.